freshbitsweb/laravel-log-enhancer/README.md

 * (array) ignore_input_fields => If input data is being sent, you can specify the inputs from the user that should not be logged. for example, password,cc number, etc.

+## Lumen compatibility

+We do not use Lumen in any of our projects.
+And this package is not tested with Lumen framework.
+If you are [willing](https://github.com/freshbitsweb/laravel-log-enhancer/issues/15) [to](https://github.com/freshbitsweb/laravel-log-enhancer/issues/16) use this package with Lumen, please help us by testing and making a PR to make it work.
+Thanks.

 ## Authors

 * [**Gaurav Makhecha**](https://github.com/gauravmak) - *Initial work*